freenas/freenas-docs/userguide/install.rst

 On FreeBSD or Linux
 ~~~~~~~~~~~~~~~~~~~

-On a FreeBSD or Linux system, the :command:`dd` command can be used to
+On a FreeBSD or Linux system, the :command:`dd` command is used to
 write the :file:`.iso` file to an inserted USB thumb drive.
 This
 example demonstrates writing the image to the first USB device
 (*/dev/da0*) connected to a FreeBSD system.
 Substitute the filename of